-Decisions upon individual conditions will be made on a case by case basis, although there will be a number of measures we will consider utilising should there be a perceived need, such as the use of supervisors, appropriate signage for adult only areas etc. There are specific comments made in this regard under some of the licence types below.
-We will also expect the licence applicant to offer his/her own suggestions as to way in which the licensing objectives can be met effectively.
+Decisions upon individual conditions will be made on a case-by-case basis, although there will be a number of measures the licensing authority will consider utilising should there be a perceived need, such as the use of supervisors, appropriate signage for adult only areas etc. There are specific comments made in this regard under some of the licence types below.
+The licensing authority will also expect the licence applicant to offer his/her own suggestions as to way in which the licensing objectives can be met effectively.

-We will also consider specific measures which may be required for buildings which are subject to multiple premises licences.
-Such measures may include the supervision of entrances; segregation of gambling from non-gambling areas frequented by children; and the supervision of gaming machines in non-adult gambling specific premises in order to pursue the licensing objectives.
+The licensing authority will consider specific measures which may be required for buildings which are subject to multiple premises licences.
+Such measures may include the supervision of entrances, segregation of gambling from non-gambling areas frequented by children, and the supervision of gaming machines in non-adult gambling specific premises in order to pursue the licensing objectives.
 These matters are in accordance with the Gambling Commission's Guidance.

-We will also ensure that where category C or above machines are on offer in premises to which children are admitted:
+The licensing authority will ensure that where category C or above machines are on offer in premises to which children are admitted:

-- all such machines are located in an area of the premises which is separated from the remainder of the premises by a physical barrier which is effective to prevent access other than through a designated entrance: - only adults are admitted to the area where these machines are located; - access to the area where the machines are located is supervised; - the area where these machines are located is arranged so that it can be observed by the staff or the licence holder; and - at the entrance to and inside any such areas there are prominently displayed notices indicating that access to the area is prohibited to persons under 18.
+- all such machines are located in an area of the premises which is separated from the remainder of the premises by a physical barrier which is effective to prevent access other than through a designated entrance; - only adults are admitted to the area where these machines are located; - access to the area where the machines are located is supervised; - the area where these machines are located is arranged so that it can be observed by the staff or the licence holder; and - at the entrance to and inside any such areas there are prominently displayed notices indicating that access to the area is prohibited to persons under 18.